 The Hydrogen Bubble Chamber, Discovery of New Subatomic Particles and the Nobel Prize

 When the war was over, Luis Alvarez moved back to Berkeley as a full professor.
 He was soon busy again with experimental physics.
-It was becoming an exciting time to be in particle physics, and the atom smashers at Berkeley made it an ideal location for new discoveries.
+It was an exciting time to be in particle physics, and the atom smashers at Berkeley made it an ideal place for new discoveries.

-When he had begun university in his late teens, only two fundamental particles had been known: the proton and the electron.
+When Alvarez first went university, only two fundamental particles had been known: the proton and the electron.
 By 1932, the year he completed his degree, the horizons of particle physics had widened greatly with the discovery of two new particles: the neutron, discovered by James Chadwick; and the positron, discovered by Carl Anderson.